Jamie Nadeau, B.S.

 Cathy Hazelton, M.Ed.

 Cathy is the Assistant Project Director for ACROSS NH.
-Cathy's experience includes a background of teaching in kindergarten, first grade, high school art classes, and afterschool.
+She is committed to program quality assessment and improvement, and also to supporting the team of trainers at ACROSS NH.
+Cathy believes in supporting the work of out-of-schooltime professionals who work daily to support the positive growth and development of our children and youth.
+Cathy's experience includes a background of teaching in kindergarten, first grade, high school art, and afterschool.
 She earned her masters degree in Early Childhood Education from Lesley University.
 She was an adjunct faculty member at Nashua Community College for the Education Department teaching child development courses, and started her own business as a virtual administrative assistant.
 In 2015, she brought her unique combination of education and administrative skills to ACROSS NH.
-Cathy's work focuses on program improvement.
-She is committed to supporting the team of trainers at ACROSS NH, as well as out-of-schooltime directors and staff that work daily to support the positive growth and development of our children and youth.

 Credentials held: NH ASMP WT, PC, IM, Leadership Level 3, NH ADS Level 6